Stocks Rebound, on Pace for Monthly Gains

 "When markets are trading on an expensive valuation plane, they become acutely sensitive to any shift in expectations that the benign economic environment is going to be challenged," said Matt Merritt, global head of multiasset strategy at Insight Investment.

-Market reaction was muted after President Donald Trump struck a mostly conciliatory tone in his first State of the Union address late Tuesday, analysts said.
-Investors were focused on Mr. Trump's speech, in case he made comments which could impact trade or the global economy, but his speech mentioned little in the way of new policies.
+Market reaction was fairly muted after President Donald Trump struck a mostly conciliatory tone in his first State of the Union address late Tuesday, although some analysts said the lack of comment on trade or new policies contributed to a brighter tone in risk assets Wednesday.

 Since the Fed's last meeting, tax cuts have been passed, economic data has continued to strengthen, the labor market has remained strong, the dollar has weakened and commodity prices have risen, which combined should point to tighter policy ahead, analysts say.

+Elsewhere, Hong Kong's Hang Seng rose 0.9% after a rough session Tuesday and earlier Wednesday, on track to end the month up 10%.

-Earlier, Japan's Nikkei ended down 0.8%, notching its first six-day losing streak in two months as the yen strengthened against the dollar.
+Japan's Nikkei ended down 0.8% as the yen strengthened against the dollar.
+The ICE Dollar Index was last down 0.3%, around its lowest since late 2014.

 Write to Riva Gold at riva.gold@wsj.com and Kenan Machado at kenan.machado@wsj.com